Orientalent/guidelines/README.md

   While waiting, you can:
   - Activate company email (You will get it the 1st day visit the office)
   - Activate your sim card (You will get it the 1st day visit the office)
-  - Setup your smart phone (You will get it the 1st day visit the office)
   - Read information on our [Intranet](https://orientalentab.sharepoint.com/sites/Home)
   - Read the documents in Onboarding folder on Onedrive (**Personal Manual** is the most important one)
 * Send your personal number to us (admin@orientalent.se)